Sbajoria06/Project-Repo-Batch-11-/README.md

 VADER was used to classify sentiment at the segment level.
 It provides a compound score that was used to label segments as Positive, Negative, or Neutral.

-###  Visualization

-#### WordCloud

-WordCloud was used to visually represent frequently occurring keywords across segments, making topic trends easier to interpret.

-#### Matplotlib

-Matplotlib was used to generate graphical representations such as keyword distributions and other visual outputs.

 ###  User Interface

 The project includes a structured output system where: